Background pattern

 Your doctor will recommend the lowest possible dose of Zyloric to reduce uric acid levels and control your symptoms.

-If you take more Zyloric 100 mg tablets than you should:
+If you take more Zyloric 100 mg tablets than you should

-If you forget to take Zyloric 100 mg tablets:
+If you forget to take Zyloric 100 mg tablets

-If you forget several doses, it is best to contact your doctor to decide what to do from then on.
+If you forget several doses, it is best to contact your doctor to decide what you should do from that point on.

 Your doctor will indicate the duration of treatment with Zyloric.
 Do not stop treatment before, even if you feel better.

-If you have any other doubts about the use of this product, ask your doctor or pharmacist.
+If you have any other questions about the use of this product, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-The frequency of side effects is classified as:
+The frequency of adverse effects is classified as:

-Very common(affects less than 1 in 10 patients)
+Very Common(affects less than 1 in 10 patients)

 Common(affects less than 1 in 100 patients)